 Major George Campbell Brown, Ewell's assistant adjutant general (A.A.G.) and the son of Lizinka Campbell Ewell, married Lucius Junius Polk's daughter Susan after the war, and helped his mother and step-father manage the Spring Hill plantation and land in Tennessee and Mississippi.
 Upon the deaths of Ewell and his wife in 1872, he took over the running of the Spring Hill plantation until his death in 1893.Back to Top

 The correspondence is between Lucius Junius Polk of Maury County, Tenn., and his father William Polk of Raleigh, N.C., regarding the former's management of his father's lands in Tennessee.
-The letters discuss growing cotton and corn; the establishment of a hemp farm and attempts to build a cotton gin; raising hogs; blacksmithing; and farm machinery and equipment.
-Other topics include slave insubordination and problems with overseers; the buying and selling of slaves; problems with land disputes and with other agents in Tennessee; Tennessee state politics and national elections; conducting business and legal matters in Tennessee; and family news from Tennessee and North Carolina.
+The letters discuss conflicts with enslaved people and overseers; growing cotton and corn; the establishment of a hemp farm and attempts to build a cotton gin; raising hogs; blacksmithing; and farm machinery and equipment.
+Other topics include problems with land disputes and with other agents in Tennessee; Tennessee state politics and national elections; conducting business and legal matters in Tennessee; and family news from Tennessee and North Carolina.
 There are other letters, including several to Lucius Junius Polk from his brother Leonidas Polk and his mother Sarah Hawkins Polk, and letters between Lucius Junius Polk's wife Mary Polk and her family, discussing family news, politics, the election of Andrew Jackson, and one comparing Martin Van Buren and John C. Calhoun.

-Letters to Lizinka Campbell Brown from her brother George Washington Campbell, Jr., describing his travels in Europe, 1852-1857.
-There are also letters from George Washington Campbell, Jr., to other family members and friends, and a letter to Lizinka Campbell Brown regarding her brother's death in France of tuberculosis.
+Letters to Lizinka Campbell Brown from her brother George Washington Campbell Jr., describe his travels in Europe, 1852-1857.
+There are also letters from George Washington Campbell Jr. to other family members and friends, and a letter to Lizinka Campbell Brown regarding her brother's death in France of tuberculosis.

 Correspondence of the Polk family for this period consist of letters from Lucius Junius Polk to his daughters and to various individuals regarding business matters and land purchases, and one from his brother Leonidas Polk in Philadelphia.

-Personal, military, business, and financial papers of Richard Stoddert Ewell, his wife Lizinka Campbell Ewell, and her son Campbell Brown, with some letters of the Polk family.
+Personal, military, business, and financial papers of Richard Stoddert Ewell, his wife Lizinka Campbell Brown Ewell, and her son Campbell Brown Ewell, with some letters of the Polk family.

 In 1860, Lizinka Campbell Brown and her two children, Harriet ("Hattie") Stoddert Brown and George Campbell ("Campbell") Brown, traveled to Europe.
 There are letters to their aunt, Mrs. David Hubbard, in Alabama from August 1860 to January 1861, describing their travels.
 In April 1861, Lizinka Campbell Brown received a letter from W. H. Stephens of Jackson, Miss., on the subject of secession.

 The military papers of Richard Stoddert Ewell begin with the First Battle of Manassas, 21 July 1861.
-These papers include field notes; official reports of Ewell to Pierre Gustave Toutant Beauregard and Stonewall Jackson for various battles; general orders and communications from Ewell's commanding officers, including Beauregard, Jackson, and Robert E. Lee and their AAGs, regarding troop movements, a spy in the Army of Northern Virginia, courts martial, prisoners of war, logistics and tactics.
-Ewell's AAG and soon-to-be stepson, Campbell Brown, corresponded with his mother Lizinka Campbell Brown, describing the battles of Winchester, Seven Pines, Cross Keys, First Cold Harbor (Gaines Mill), and the progress of the war.
+These papers include field notes; official reports of Ewell to Pierre Gustave Toutant Beauregard and Stonewall Jackson for various battles; general orders and communications from Ewell's commanding officers, including Beauregard, Jackson, and Robert E. Lee and their assistant adjutant generals, regarding troop movements, a spy in the Army of Northern Virginia, courts martial, prisoners of war, logistics and tactics.
+Ewell's assistant adjutant general and soon-to-be stepson, Campbell Brown, corresponded with his mother Lizinka Campbell Brown, describing the battles of Winchester, Seven Pines, Cross Keys, First Cold Harbor (Gaines Mill), and the progress of the war.
 There are also letters from Richard Stoddert Ewell to Lizinka Campbell Brown on the progress of the war.

-After May 1863, there are letters from Campbell Brown to his mother and sister describing the Army of Northern Virginia's march into Pennsylvania, Ewell's reports for the Gettysburg campaign, and letters from Ewell to his new wife, Lizinka Campbell Brown.
+After May 1863, there are letters from Campbell Brown to his mother and sister describing the Army of Northern Virginia's march into Pennsylvania, Ewell's reports for the Gettysburg campaign, and letters from Ewell to his new wife, Lizinka Campbell Brown Ewell.

-After their release from prison in July 1865, the Ewell and Brown family returned to Spring Hill, Tenn., to rebuild their lives.
-Documents for this period include correspondence from Campbell Brown to family members about the state of Ewell's lands in Tennessee, assessing damage to the house and property, and letters to Lizinka Campbell Ewell from her agents in Haywood County and Dyer County, Tenn., describing the management of her land in those counties.
+After their release from prison in July 1865, the Ewell and Brown family returned to Spring Hill, Tenn.
+Documents for this period include correspondence from Campbell Brown to family members about the state of Ewell's lands in Tennessee, assessing damage to the house and property, and letters to Lizinka Campbell Brown Ewell from her agents in Haywood County and Dyer County, Tenn., describing the management of her land in those counties.

 There are also several of Ewell's reports for the evacuation of Richmond and his actions in various campaigns of the war.
 After the war, many Confederate veterans began to publish books and articles about their war activities.
 Ewell became involved in defending his reputation following the publication of Robert Lewis Dabney's Life of Jackson, which slighted Ewell's performance at First Manassas.
 A great deal of the material after 1865 concerns Ewell and Campbell Brown's defense of Ewell's actions at Manassas, Gettysburg, and during the evacuation of Richmond.

 There is also correspondence with friends, old acquaintances, and family members after the war.
-Lizinka Campbell Ewell and General Ewell started a successful farm at Spring Hill, and they purchased two plantations, Tarpley and Melrose, in Bolivar County, Miss.
+Lizinka Campbell Brown Ewell and General Ewell started a successful farm at Spring Hill, and they purchased two plantations, Tarpley and Melrose, in Bolivar County, Miss.
 Campbell Brown assisted the Ewells with the building of their new home at Spring Hill, and he traveled frequently to western Tennessee and to Mississippi in connection with their land and plantations there.
-There are financial papers for both Lizinka Campbell Ewell, who continued to hold property in her own name, and for Richard Stoddert Ewell, including receipts for household expenses, business receipts, promissory notes, attorney's fees, and letters from Ewell's New York bankers.
-Correspondence includes letters from the agents managing the Mississippi plantations, and from Ewell and Campbell Brown during their visits to Mississippi, concerning the problems of setting up and running the plantations and finding hands to pick cotton, and the possibility of importing Chinese labor from San Francisco and "Irish" to work on the plantations.
+There are financial papers for both Lizinka Campbell Brown Ewell, who continued to hold property in her own name, and for Richard Stoddert Ewell, including receipts for household expenses, business receipts, promissory notes, attorney's fees, and letters from Ewell's New York bankers.
+Correspondence includes letters from the agents managing the Mississippi plantations, and from Ewell and Campbell Brown during their visits to Mississippi, concerning the problems of setting up and running the plantations and hiring laborers to pick cotton, and the possibility of recruiting Chinese and Irish laborers to work on the plantations.
 There are also circulars and advertisements for agricultural items and correspondence relating to wool, cotton, flour and other crops.

 Lizinka Campbell Ewell and Richard Stoddert Ewell died within a day of each other in 1872.
 The material for 1872 consists of designs for their tombstones and obituaries and letters of condolence from family and friends.
 In 1873 and 1874, the Brown family collected reminiscences from friends and colleagues of Richard Stoddert Ewell for a proposed biographical sketch.
 From 1875 to 1896, the material is generally letters to Campbell Brown concerning the operation of the Spring Hill farm, local politics, family matters, and his continued attempts to vindicate Ewell's war record, particularly at Gettysburg.
-Campbell Brown corresponded with General Joseph E. Johnston, Henry Jackson Hunt, and General Fitzhugh Lee on Ewell's actions at Manassas and Gettysburg; and with other officers on an attempt to implement the enlistment of slaves into the Confederate Army.
+Campbell Brown corresponded with General Joseph E. Johnston, Henry Jackson Hunt, and General Fitzhugh Lee on Ewell's actions at Manassas and Gettysburg; and with other officers on the proposal to conscript enslaved people into the Confederate Army.
 There are also two letters from Benjamin Ewell, describing his attempts to keep the College of William and Mary open after the war, and a booklet on the Battle of Fredericksburg.